Building for OpenHarmony

 1. The OpenHarmony SDK.
 This is sufficient to compile servo as a shared library for OpenHarmony.

-2. The hvigorw build tool to compile apps into an app bundle and sign it.
+2. The hvigor build tool to compile an application into an app bundle and sign it.

 Setting up the OpenHarmony SDK